notwestly/Portfolio-Website/readme.md

-# JWC Portfolio — Jhon Westly A. Carmelotes
+# Web Portfolio — Jhon Westly A. Carmelotes

 A personal developer portfolio built from scratch — no templates, no frameworks, no CMS.
 Just clean HTML, CSS, and vanilla JavaScript with a terminal twist.